 When women are in any of these roles, they provide a different value to women and families than men in the same positions.
 For example, we believe that when women are in influential leadership and middle-management positions at agricultural enterprises, there may be a disproportionate impact on the women farmers and workers that they support.
-Further, evidence suggests that increasing the number of women agronomists can lead to higher participation of women farmers in training programs, thereby improving productivity.
-Finally, when income improvements go directly to women, a higher percentage is spent on basic expenses such as food, children's school fees, and health care costs than when income goes directly to men, contributing to the long-term well-being of the household.
+Further, evidence suggests that increasing the number of women agronomists can lead to higher participation of women farmers in training programs, 13 thereby improving productivity.
+Finally, when income improvements go directly to women, a higher percentage is spent on basic expenses such as food, children's school fees, and health care costs than when income goes directly to men, 14 contributing to the long-term well-being of the household.

 To reach agricultural businesses that support women in these various roles, we must first identify them, which we do through a Gender Scorecard (discussed below) that is part of the broader social impact analysis that informs all of our credit decisions.
-We then seek to expand our approach and develop programs and products that support women, also discussed in the next section. - and often more diligent - workers than men.
-Finally, in Africa, staple grains such as maize, millet, and sorghum - in contrast with cash crops like coffee and cocoa, which tend to be male-dominated - are commonly grown, harvested, and threshed by women, who typically keep a portion for household consumption and sell the remainder into domestic markets for local consumers.
+We then seek to expand our approach and develop programs and products that support women, also discussed in the next section.